HeartWise-AI/pacs-ai-backend/api-pacs/README.md

 - `make` <---- build and run the Go executable locally

-- `make up-local` <---- spins a container via Docker
+- `make up-local` <---- spins a container via Docker Compose

 The command above will install, build, and run the binary